YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Register_Extension.md

 ## Setting a server connection {#SetServerConnection}

-The extension will make an HTTPS connection to the CEK.
-Here, the CEK sends an HTTP request to the extension and the extension sends an HTTP response to the CEK.
-In order for the CEK to send an HTTP request to the extension, you must set up a server connection from the Clova developer console.
+The extension will make an HTTPS connection to CEK.
+Here, CEK sends an HTTP request to the extension and the extension sends an HTTP response to CEK.
+In order for CEK to send an HTTP request to the extension, you must set up a server connection from the Clova developer console.
 You can set up a server connection after you [enter the basic extension information](#InputExtensionInfo) for the created extension.

 Make sure to check whether a connection with the extension server is available before registering the extension server.
 You can check the connection state using a simple curl command as shown in the example below.